MicrosoftDocs/power-platform/power-virtual-agents/azure-openAI-on-your-data.md

 # Generative answers with Azure OpenAI on your data

 By connecting Power Virtual Agents with Azure OpenAI on your data, users will be able to leverage the resources from Azure in the Generative Answers node.
-[Azure OpenAI on your data](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/use-your-data). works with OpenAI's powerful language models and Azure Cognitive Search to index your data to provide responses while complying with their organizational policies.
+[Azure OpenAI on your data](/azure/ai-services/openai/concepts/use-your-data). works with OpenAI's powerful language models and Azure Cognitive Search to index your data to provide responses while complying with their organizational policies.
 Businesses can use these models to chat, view data citations, and customize chat experiences based on their data

-To get started, connect your data source using [Azure OpenAI Studio](https://openai.studio-ppe.azure.com/) and start asking questions and chatting on your data.
+To get started, connect your data source using [Azure OpenAI Studio](https://openai.studio-ppe.azure.com/), and start asking questions and chatting on your data.
 ![image.png](/.attachments/image-17344070-b3a3-41e3-a95b-c8974fbfb81b.png)

 To connect a Power Virtual Agent bot to your data, select 'Deploy'.
-The bot is created an automatically connected to your Azure resource
+The bot is created and automatically connected to your Azure resource.
 ![image.png](/.attachments/image-fb615231-bd18-4b2b-9ce1-274f76937d68.png)

-## Create with Generative Answers node
+## Create with Generative answers node

 The Generative answers node allows you to use generative answers with your a bot's topic.
 This allows you to connect to your Azure data from the node level to further boost your bot's conversations.

 1. A Conversational boosting system topic is automatically generated when the bot is created from Azure OpenAI Studio.
 ![image.png](/.attachments/image-8000c230-28ce-46a1-9f4d-6baa01c47343.png)